AsianUser/HTopics-GameDesign/README.md

 Victory is accomplished by successfully achieving an objective, be it defending a point or moving to capture one.

+Co-op gameplay will entail 2 or more players, each controlling their squad, going against waves of opponents or other teams of players.

 - **Competitive Element:** Details on how the application/game facilitates competition among students.

 The primary form of competition would come from achieving the highest score on levels.
 Score can be calculated from how fast was the objective achieved, how much damage was taken, how much damage was dealt, etc...